Human Essentials

 The sum of the client share has to be either 0 or 100, and the numbers have to be positive whole numbers.

-You start out with 1 county, but can add more with the “Add Another County button”
+You start out with space for 1 county, but can add more with the “Add Another County button”

 Population Served